- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Choose between "Fix" (maintains data) or "Restore" (Clears data and leaves the app as if it were newly installed).

-This option is very convenient for programs like Microsoft Edge, official service apps, email apps, or social networking apps where data is synchronized in the cloud and you don't mind that the local client starts from scratch.
+This option is very convenient for programs like Microsoft Edge, official service applications, email apps or social networks where data is synchronized in the cloud and you don't mind the local client starting from scratch.

-If, despite everything, the system remains unstable, slow, or full of strange things, there's always the trump card: reset windows.
-From Settings > System > Recovery You can use the "Reset this device" option and choose if you want to:
+If, despite everything, the system remains unstable, slow, or full of strange issues, there's always the best option: resetting Windows .
+From Settings > System > Recovery, you can use the "Reset this PC" option and choose whether you want to:

 - Keep your personal files but delete apps and settings.